REVISION

 Cut the hedging

 AI text hedges because the model optimizes for safety on every claim.
 The result reads like the writer is apologizing for their own advice.
-In Inki's rewrite tool, the most common edit pattern is the abstract verb paired with a hedge: sentences like can potentially help enhance your productivity.
+In practice, the most common pattern is the abstract verb paired with a hedge: sentences like can potentially help enhance your productivity.
 The verb says nothing and the hedge apologizes for it.
 Together they produce the signature AI sound.

-Strip these first: it's important to note, you may want to consider, it can be helpful to, to put it simply.
+Strip these first: it's fair to say, you may want to consider, it can be helpful to, to put it simply.
 They add no information.
 They just soften.

 Before